 With the increase in contribution limits this year, it may be worth reviewing your budget to see if you can up you contribution amount to max out your 401k.
 And if you don’t have automatic payroll contributions set up, then you could set them up.

 It’s easier to save money when it’s automatic deducted; you’re less likely to spend it when it never hits your checking account in the first place.

 Using Bonus or Extra Money to Save For Your Retirement

 Yes, it can be difficult to put more money into retirement savings when retirement seems like a long way off.
 That’s why it might make sense to use any windfall you come into to save—whether for retirement or another financial goal.

 The extra money shouldn’t be factored into your spending, regular expenses, and bills.
-Consider possibly redirecting part of your bonus or any raise you get into your 401k contributions, or potentially into another retirement account, like an IRA.
+Consider possibly redirecting part of your bonus or any raise you get into your 401k contributions, or potentially into another retirement account, like an online IRA.

 Maximizing Your 401k Returns and Fees